Sometimes we forget things. Sometimes, we’d like to forget things. You know, like that time

 OK now we’re getting somewhere.
 Right to privacy, data, yada yada.
 That’s good stuff.
 There is also a right to privacy and protection of personal data in the EU Convention on Human Rights.
 Keep that privacy bit in mind.

 So what are the facts here?
 Well, in 1998, a Spanish newspaper called La Vanguardia published notices about Mario, that his “name appeared for a real-estate auction connected with attachment proceedings for the recovery of social security debts.”
 Christ, that’s your problem buddy?
 Some debt?
 I had worse things published on the internet about me this morning.
 But I guess, to him, it could feel like the end of the world.
 Being in debt is hard enough to deal with as it is, but it probably makes it a lot harder when the whole world knows about it.
 Not only will you be thinking about how to pay it off, but they will be as well, so it may be better to figure it out sooner rather than later… in my opinion anyway.
 I’ve heard that many people decide to use a crowdfunding service like GoFundMe, (https://www.gofundme.com/c/blog/how-to-get-rid-of-debt) when they’re in this situation.
 From credit card debt to student loans and medical bills, apparently it can be used for anything and everything.
 And if it helps them to get out of debt, then Mario should try it himself.
 I think I’d give it a go.
+He can also check out blog articles such as https://www.sprawlway.org/want-to-clear-debt-quickly-here-are-three-things-you-must-understand/ to better prepare himself for getting out of debt.
 Anyway, two dinky little newspaper clippings from 1998 appear on the newspaper’s website, and you can find them through Google.
 You know, like every other piece of information on the internet.
 Mario asked Google Spain, via the Spanish data protection authorities (the AEPD), to remove links to the newspaper stories so that they wouldn’t appear in search results.
 Google said bite me.
 The whole thing ended up at the Court.

 The first question to answer was whether Google is a “data processor” under the Directive, because then the data protection rules of the Directive would apply.
 It’s a technical point, but an important one.
 The Court concludes: